 OSHA recommends wearing at least three layers of loose-fitting clothing – an inner layer of wool, silk or polypropylene to keep out moisture, a middle layer of wool or polypropylene to provide insulation, and an outer wind and rain protective layer that allows some ventilation.

-2. Prepare for Freezing and Thawing Effects on Work
+2. Prepare for the Effects of Low Temperatures Freezing and Thawing Effects on Work

 Construction workers need to consider the effects of freezing and thawing when at the worksite because temperature changes can lead to dangerously slippery roofs, decks and other surfaces.
 Ice often forms after snow melts and refreezes again, and this can happen on a variety of surfaces.